Environment Impact Assessment - Frequently Asked Questions

 How should I assess impacts on the historic environment?

-Historic Scotland recommend that you engage a suitably qualified archaeological/historic environment consultants to advise on and undertake the detailed assessment of impacts on the historic environment and advise on appropriate mitigation strategies.
+Historic Environment Scotland recommend that you engage a suitably qualified archaeological/historic environment consultant to advise on and undertake the detailed assessment of impacts on the historic environment and advise on appropriate mitigation strategies.
+Baseline

 .
 Data on scheduled monuments, Inventory gardens and designed landscapes and Inventory battlefields can be found on our data services website.
 For any further information on those datasets please contact firstname.lastname@example.org